 Even we, as locals, joined a few walking tours, as you can never stop learning.
 There’s so much to see and learn about Amsterdam’s gay history – and broader LGBTQ+ history.

-We recommend joining the LGBT+ history tour of Henk de Vries (a gay man himself) if you want to learn about the history of gay Amsterdam while walking to the most important and historic gay spots.
+We recommend joining the LGBT+ history tour of Henk de Vries (a gay man himself) if you want to learn about gay Amsterdam while walking to the most critical and historic gay spots.

-During a two-hour walk, he outlines gay icons of historic Amsterdam and the LGBTQ+ emancipation – especially the lesbian and gay liberation.
+During a two-hour walk, he outlines gay icons of historic Amsterdam and LGBTQ+ emancipation – predominantly lesbian and gay liberation.

 Sanne Pols (a queer woman) also organizes unique LGBT+ tours in Amsterdam.